keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 - Publish Articles 8–9 as the governance and institutional-capability pair: who may choose the bets, and what exactly must survive a reorganization.
 - Pause after Article 9 to conduct follow-up interviews prompted by reader responses.
 - Publish Articles 10–13 as the synthesis of appropriation, metrics, transition, and consolidation.
-- Publish Articles 14–17 as the urgent, epistemic, and constructive conclusion.
+- Publish Articles 14–19 as the urgent, epistemic, constructive, counterfactual, and practical conclusion.

 Maintain a private book file in parallel.
 After each article, preserve cut material, contradictory evidence, interview excerpts, data tables, and unresolved questions.
 Those are book assets, not waste.